I'm located in San Francisco's Hayes Valley and Downtown Petaluma. I work with individuals, children, and adolescents.

 My clinical experience began with the Golden Gate Integral Counseling Center in San Francisco which focuses on approaching patients from an integral and holistic approach.
-My post-graduate experience was with the Grateful Heart Holistic Therapy Center as an intern where I had exposure to body based therapies including trauma interventions.
+Following this I worked with the Grateful Heart Holistic Therapy Center as an intern where I had exposure to body based therapies including trauma interventions.
 As a former Division 1 athlete I have a particular understanding with athletes of all ages.

-With respect to children and adolescents I had a post graduate internship at St. Mary's Hospital's Mcauley Psychiatric Unit where I worked with children and teenagers who were dangers to themselves or others.
+With respect to children and adolescents I had a clinical experience volunteering at St. Mary's Hospital's Mcauley Psychiatric Unit where I worked with children and teenagers who were dangers to themselves or others.

 License: Marriage and Family Therapist #53839

 Education: Master of the Arts in Integral Counseling Psychology at the California Institute of Integral Studies, San Francisco.

 - Sandplay Therapists of America Associate